-- The first suggestion “Gent, apologie van een rebelse stad“ (in Dutch, 244 Euro) by Johan Decavele was published in 1989 and includes a wide selection of photos and paintings, with accompanying text about the history of Ghent.
+- The first suggestion “Gent, apologie van een rebelse stad“ by Johan Decavele was published in 1989 and includes a wide selection of photos and paintings, with accompanying text about the history of Ghent.

-- A very similar format was published in 2010 by the city museum in Ghent (STAM) with the title “Gent stad van alle tijden” (in Dutch, French, English, 24.99 Euro).
+- A very similar format was published in 2010 by the city museum in Ghent (STAM) with the title “Gent stad van alle tijden”.
 On an imaginary walk it spans the history of Ghent.

-- An equally large chronology is the book by Johan Decavele and René de Herdt “Gent op de wateren en naar de zee” (in Dutch, 2nd hand from 120 Euro) from 1976.
+- An equally large chronology is the book by Johan Decavele and René de Herdt “Gent op de wateren en naar de zee” from 1976.
 The historical development of the channels and waterways in and around Ghent is described, which shaped the face of the city throughout the centuries.

 A number of thematic history books exist which pick up on a particular subject and place it into the context of the broader history of Ghent.
 These works are mainly text based with only a small number of illustrations or photos.

-- The book “Skopiumschuivers” (in Dutch, 30 Euro) by Paya Germonprez was published in 2017 and showcases the history of the independent movie theater Studioskoop.
+- The book “Skopiumschuivers” by Paya Germonprez was published in 2017 and showcases the history of the independent movie theater Studioskoop.
 It covers how it was founded by two movie enthusiasts in 1970 and despite its struggles still opens every night.

-- Joost Vandommele and René de Clercq’s book “Gent een bakermat van democratie en socialisme” (in Dutch, 25 Euro) published in 2016 focuses on the strong socialist movement in Ghent, fighting for social rights and portraying the city’s rebellious spirit.
+- Joost Vandommele and René de Clercq’s book “Gent een bakermat van democratie en socialisme” published in 2016 focuses on the strong socialist movement in Ghent, fighting for social rights and portraying the city’s rebellious spirit.

-- In Ruben Mantels’ book “Gent, een geschiedenis van universiteit en stad 1817-1940” (in Dutch, 27.95 Euro) the historical connection between the city and University of Ghent is portrayed.
+- In Ruben Mantels’ book “Gent, een geschiedenis van universiteit en stad 1817-1940” the historical connection between the city and University of Ghent is portrayed.

-- The book “Gids voor oud Gents” by Guido Deseijn (in Dutch, 24.95 Euro) covers 8 imaginary walks through Ghent with in-depth descriptions of what you come across.
+- The book “Gids voor oud Gents” by Guido Deseijn covers 8 imaginary walks through Ghent with in-depth descriptions of what you come across.

-- In case you are intrigued by the Gent dialect, the book “Tellen in ‘t Gents” by Jan van der Veken (in Dutch, 12 Euro) will give you an easy start.
+- In case you are intrigued by the Gent dialect, the book “Tellen in ‘t Gents” by Jan van der Veken will give you an easy start.
 You may also consider visiting Taalcafe Mundial to put it into practise.

-- Several other books exist which focus on the history of individual Ghent districts, such as “Patershol” by Geert Van Doorne (in Dutch, 29 Euro) or “De Buren van de Abdij” (in Dutch, free PDF) about the Macharius district
+- Several other books exist which focus on the history of individual Ghent districts, such as “Patershol” by Geert Van Doorne or “De Buren van de Abdij” (in Dutch, free PDF) about the Macharius district

 Tourist guides to Ghent

-- A conventional tourist guide is “Ghent city guide” (in English, 7.5 Euro) which provides a balance between photos and text and is aimed at people exploring the city for the first time.
+- A conventional tourist guide is “Ghent city guide” which provides a balance between photos and text and is aimed at people exploring the city for the first time.

-- A slightly more pre-selective book is “The 500 Hidden Secrets of Ghent” by Derek Blyth (in English, 16.95 Euro) in which 100 topics (best antique shops, restaurants, mysterious places in citadelpark, bars, …) are picked and for each topic the author’s top 5 suggestions are given.
+- A slightly more pre-selective book is “The 500 Hidden Secrets of Ghent” by Derek Blyth in which 100 topics (best antique shops, restaurants, mysterious places in citadelpark, bars, …) are picked and for each topic the author’s top 5 suggestions are given.
 For the latest updates on topics you may also visit their website.

 - My favorite tourist guide “Gentse Toeren.
-Crimineel wijze wandelingen en een toer op de fiets” (in Dutch, 15.99 Euro) highlights 10 walking tours and 1 bicycle tour related to popular Ghent themes.
+Crimineel wijze wandelingen en een toer op de fiets” highlights 10 walking tours and 1 bicycle tour related to popular Ghent themes.

 You may also consider visiting the public library Krook, local bookshops and if you enjoy Sunday morning walks, the second-hand book market along the Ajuinlei might be just your thing.
 Do you have a favourite book about Ghent?
 Let us know in the comments section below.